jgromes/RohmMultiSensor/README.md

   * J16 jumper is ON/OFF switch for the pull-up, when shorted, it will be ON: the pull-up resistor is 1kΩ, the logic HIGH will be 5V.

   Example: If we want to use the BM1422GMV magnetometer, we can connect it to the header I2C_1.
 Since BM1422GMV doesn't need an external pull-up, we can directly short INTR1 on J3 if we want to use Arduino interrupt 0 (default setting), or INTR1 on J4 if we want to use Arduino interrupt 1.
 See `/examples/BM1422GMV` for details.

+3. When using the BH1790GLC, make sure that you are not trying to read the data faster than the `readCycle` frequency.
+For example, if you leave the default value, you have to wait at least 1/32 s bafore accessing the data again.